-Davy and I have been using bok choy in our green smoothies recently.
+I have been using bok choy in my green smoothies recently.
 It’s so easy to get stuck in a rut of the same-old kale, spinach and romaine day after day that it’s nice to branch out and sample some less familiar greens.

 Bok choy, also called pak choi or “Chinese cabbage” is a Brassica vegetable related to cabbage, kale and broccoli.
 It has flat, dark green leaves with a long, wide white stalk.
 It’s not as “leafy” as curly kale or spinach, but bok choy definitely adds a powerful dose of vitamins, minerals and antioxidants to your green smoothie.